Community High School (Texas)

 Community High School is a public high school located approximately 1 mile (1.6 km) north of Nevada, Texas (USA).
 It is part of the Community Independent School District which covers much of southeastern Collin County.
 The district was a consolidation of schools in Nevada, Josephine, Copeville, and Lavon completed in 1948.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022, the school received a rating of "B" from the Texas Education Agency.

 Athletics

 The school mascot is the Braves/Lady Braves.
 The mascot name, Lacone Jo, was selected in a 1986 student contest, and is taken from the first two letters of the towns within the district (LAvon, COpeville.
 NEvada, and JOsephine).

 Community High School participates in the following sports: